And welcome back once again, ladies and gentlemen, your guiding light.

 I'm proud of the way I look.

-I'm proud of my body, I'm proud of all my friends and the hard work that we do to maintain our curves.
+I'm proud of all my friends and the hard work that we do to maintain our curves.

-So stop blaming us for America's health care issues because I am not a part of that plan.
+So, stop blaming us for America's health care issues because I am not a part of that plan.

-The the studies don't back you up, and nine times out of ten, obesity is the result of lifestyle choices.
+The studies don't back you up, and nine times out of ten, obesity is the result of lifestyle choices.

 Did you catch what this Roth BIH here said at the beginning of the bite?